wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

 1.  <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1687060183/san-francisco-sundial-403x448_oj79o6.png"><img align="right" width="200"  alt="san-francisco-sundial-403x448.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1687060183/san-francisco-sundial-403x448_oj79o6.png"></a> If you'd like to propose to someone at a quiet place, walk a half block North to read the words on the sundial in the little <a target="_blank" href="https://goo.gl/maps/LjGNcLZzmDtd4KPZ8">Fay Park</a>: "GROW OLD ALONG WITH ME.
 THE BEST IS YET TO BE."

-1. Walk back up (West) on Chestnut Street to get back on the Cable Car (or get an Uber) to get off Washington Street if you want to talk with retired Cable Car operators where they hang out, in the <a target="_blank" href="https://goo.gl/maps/CS5f9ktm1k5jjzSp6">Cable Car Museum</a>.
+1. Walk back up (West) on Chestnut Street to get back on the Cable Car.
+1. Hop off at Washington Street to talk with retired Cable Car operators where they hang out, in the <a target="_blank" href="https://goo.gl/maps/CS5f9ktm1k5jjzSp6">Cable Car Museum</a>.

 1. Walk 5 minutes (0.3 miles) (or get a Uber/Lyft past not much) East on Washington Street to get a drink (to go) at the <a target="_blank" href="https://goo.gl/maps/G5b654wY44LhaeuL8">Yifang Taiwan Fruit Tea</a>.